-Sales, traffic, intent to return, turnover, actual vs theoretical food costs and labor hours per 100 guests.
+Sales, traffic, intent to return, turnover, actual versus theoretical food costs, and labor hours per 100 guests.

-How does tracking comp sales and traffic data contribute to your overall growth strategy?
+How do tracking comp sales and traffic data contribute to your overall growth strategy?

 We firmly believe that sales and traffic speak to the health of the business.
-Black Box Intelligence gives us the data point of understanding our own health and trends versus the impact of external market conditions.
+GuestXM gives us the data point of understanding our health and trends versus the impact of external market conditions.

 What internal benchmarking is most beneficial to your organization?

 Volume banding comparisons and key performance indicator reporting.

 What external benchmarking is most beneficial?

 Sales and traffic versus market, all social scoring regarding the guest experience at our restaurants versus competitors, turnover, salary, and benefit comparisons (to make sure we are staying competitive).

 Since we are a small group, we all work on benchmarking.
 Finance measures things impacting sales and traffic.
 Training/HR measures turnover and marketing measures the social space.